 Head Back to Crail

-From Fife Ness beach follow the path along the side of the golf course keeping to the marker posts.
-As you come to the end of the golf course continue on the path for approximately 300 yards looking for a farmyard track leading up the hill on your left.
-The path will take you back to Crail and towards Wormiston.
+From Fife Ness beach follow the path along the side of the golf course keeping to the marker posts for the Fife Coastal Path.
+At the end of the golf course take the path in the photograph below up the slight incline leading to a farm road.

 I hope you enjoy this walk as much as I do and you have found some interesting things along the way.

 If you would like to know more about what there is to see and do in Crail then please do read more of my blogs or why not stay with us for a weekend or midweek break at Sandcastle Cottage.
 You will find details of availability and prices by clicking on the book now button at the bottom of this page.